CPAP Alternatives: Sleep Apnea Treatment Without CPAP

 Our expert take on the Daybreak device

-The Daybreak Device is an oral mouthpiece that’s worn during sleep to help control apnea, or snoring.
+The Daybreak Device is an oral mouthpiece worn during sleep to help control apnea or snoring.
 It works by gently pressing your jaw forward to open your airway further.
-According to Daybreak, the devices work best for people living with mild to moderate sleep apnea, not severe or chronic sleep apnea.
+According to Daybreak, the devices work best for people with mild to moderate sleep apnea, not severe or chronic sleep apnea.

 The Daybreak at-home sleep test kit includes detailed instructions and a QR code you can scan for step-by-step instructions on your phone or tablet.

 The Daybreak device is considered a medical device for treating sleep apnea, making it eligible for insurance coverage if you have a medical diagnosis of sleep apnea and a prescription from your doctor (check with your insurance provider to confirm coverage).
 If you don’t already have a sleep apnea diagnosis, you can use a Daybreak Sleep Test kit to measure your sleep quality.
-Sleep test kits cost $160.
-You don’t need a sleep apnea diagnosis or prescription to purchase a Daybreak Device.
+Sleep test kits cost $160 and include an interpretation of your results by a doctor and a diagnosis and prescription if necessary.
 You can pay for it out of pocket or use CareCredit financing to pay in installments.

 After using the Daybreak At-Home Sleep test to measure your sleep quality, Daybreak analyzes your test data to determine whether you should consider further treatment with the Daybreak Device.